 At the end of the project, a detailed report shall be submitted to assure there has been no movement of the suspect monument.
 If a disturbance/damage is detected, the Contractor will coordinate with the State of Illinois Survey Department for proper recourse.
 If the Contractor disturbs/damages a GPS monument, the Contractor shall be required to replace the monument at no additional cost to the Department.
 Monument shall be replaced in or near the original location.
 If the Monument was a horizontal only monument, then it shall be replaced and submitted to NGS for inclusion into the NSRS at the same or better Order and Class.
 If the Monument was a vertical monument, it will have to be re-elevated according to NGS standards for vertical control, including the use of approved certified Invar Rods, Thermesters, Electronic Level and approved notes (the method and procedure shall be reviewed and approved before this work will proceed).
 Each of these monument types will require new NGS approved descriptions.
 Each monument reset shall be set as a Top Security Sleeve Rod Monument and set with installation instructions provided by the District Chief of Surveys.

+7-28-14

 (No. 42) (Code #X4401198)

-NOTE: Revise this to match the milling that will be done on your project
+NOTE: This is intended for profile grinding.

 hot-mix asphalt SURFACE REMOVAL (VARIABLE DEPTH)

 Effective: February 10, 1995